miguelraz/miguelraz.github.io/blog/fromjuliatobqn.md

 - [BQN keyoard](https://mlochbaum.github.io/BQN/keymap.html)
 - Tutorial
 * Note: If you are going to try to use your terminal with the CQBN REPL (the fastest implementation), note that you will want to do `rlwrap -r BQN` to fire it up.
+- The `nvim-bqn` interface is the best local option I've found.
+- Remember to change your terminal font to JuliaMono, otherwiseyour code will be *even more unreadable* (at first!).

 Range: